 This is resTORbio, Inc.'s initial public offering.
-We are selling shares of our common stock.
+We are selling 5,666,667 shares of our common stock.

-We expect the public offering price to be between \$ and \$ per share.
+The public offering price for our common stock is \$15.00 per share.
 Currently, no public market exists for the shares.
-We have applied to list common stock on The Nasdaq Global Market under the symbol "TORC."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "TORC."